Veiam/403Checker/README.md

 # Seashells by the Seashorepheus
 Bash scripts I created for personal usages go here.

-## 403Checker
+## SiteOnlineChecker
-Simple Bash Program to check whether or not the curl returns a 403 response.
+Simple Bash Program to check whether or not the curl returns a 403 or 404 response.
-I created this to alert myself when the Costco item comes back in stock.
+I created this to alert myself when the certain site comes back online.

 Usage: run.sh "https://sample.url"